mattermost/mattermost-developer-documentation/site/content/contribute/more-info/desktop/architecture/configuration.md

 ### Config Module

 The **configuration** module in the **Common** module is responsible for facilitating reading from and writing to external configuration sources.
-It also consolidates, verifies and upgrades configuration where applicable.
+It also consolidates, verifies, and upgrades configuration where applicable.

 #### Files